Red giant: Enlargement of planets

-As of June 2014, fifty giant planets have been discovered around giant stars.
+By 2023, several hundred giant planets had been discovered around giant stars.
 However, these giant planets are more massive than the giant planets found around solar-type stars.
 This could be because giant stars are more massive than the Sun (less massive stars will still be on the main sequence and will not have become giants yet) and more massive stars are expected to have more massive planets.
 However, the masses of the planets that have been found around giant stars do not correlate with the masses of the stars; therefore, the planets could be growing in mass during the stars' red giant phase.
 The growth in planet mass could be partly due to accretion from stellar wind, although a much larger effect would be Roche lobe overflow causing mass-transfer from the star to the planet when the giant expands out to the orbital distance of the planet.
+(A similar process in multiple star systems is believed to be the cause of most novas and type Ia supernovas.)

-Well known examples
+Examples

 Many of the well-known bright stars are red giants, because they are luminous and moderately common.
-The red-giant branch variable star Gamma Crucis is the nearest M-class giant star at 88 light-years.
+The red-giant branch variable star Gacrux is the nearest M-class giant star at 88 light-years.
 The K1.5 red-giant branch star Arcturus is 36 light-years away.